 In the event of a pandemic, the Mayor, or his delegate, may institute a travel ban for all employees.
 This may include business and/or personal travel.
-If an employee does not adhere to these restrictions, the employee will not be allowed to return to work until 14 days after their return from travel.
+If an employee does not adhere to these restrictions, the employee will not be allowed to return to work until the appropriate isolation time is achieved after their return from travel.